Jammersplit/Randy.js/README.md

 randomStepBetween(0, 1, 0.2, true) //output: 0, 0.2, 0.4, 0.6, 0.8, 1
 ```

-> Due to floating point tolerance issues in javascript, the actual return values can be minimally off the exact interval.
+> Due to floating point tolerance issues in JavaScript, the actual return values can be minimally off the exact interval.

 ```javascript
 //generate only odd random numbers (1, 3, 5, …, 99)